boostorg/redis/README.md

 The tag `aedis::ignore` can be used to ignore individual elements in the responses.
-If the intention is to ignore the response to all commands in the request use @c adapt()
+If the intention is to ignore the response to all commands in the request use `adapt()` without arguments instead

 ```cpp
 co_await db->async_exec(req, adapt());